 Current assets include cash and receivables such as for event rentals, parking fees, surcharges, and contributions.
-Current assets at December 31, 2022 are \$35 million more than 2021.
-Current assets are \$2.2 million less than 2020.
+Current assets at December 31, 2023 are \$14 million less than 2022 and \$20.6 million more than 2021.
 Other assets include noncurrent restricted cash and cash equivalents, receivables, including the lease receivables, capital assets, and construction-in-progress.
-A long-term receivable with December 31, 2022 and 2021 balances of \$18.8 million and \$19.9 million, respectively, was recorded on the Statements of Net Position.
+A long-term receivable with December 31, 2023 and 2022 balances of \$17.8 million and \$18.8 million, respectively, was recorded on the Statements of Net Position.
 This is the portion of the outstanding principal of the Authority's Parking System Revenue Bonds, Series of 2017 that is allocated to the Stadium Authority.
 The bonds are payable from, and are secured by, revenues of specific parking facilities of both the Authority and the Stadium Authority.

 The largest component of the Authority's liabilities is bonds payable, which are secured by pledged revenues as described in the debt administration section.
-Bonds payable total \$548 million and decreased \$14 million in 2022.
-Bonds payable total more than \$562 million and decreased \$32 million in 2021.
+Bonds payable at December 31, 2023 are \$36 million less than 2022 and \$54 million less than 2021.